 10- The League is not responsible for any injury or theft that may occur while practicing basketball in our premises.
 Clubs are responsible for their First Aid during their games unless informed otherwise.

 C- MANAGING COMPLAINTS & SIGNING UNDER PROTEST

 1-The league will deal with complaints that might have caused a team to be in disadvantage such as late arrival of officials, defaulted equipment, incidents, etc. Teams are invited to contact the league and negotiate the presence of independent commissioners.

 2-Sign Under Protest.
 Clubs that want to protest the result of a game need to follow this procedure.
 The captain must inform of their protest to the senior league representative in the game before the scoresheet is signed by the referee.
-The senior league representative on court will be the referee/crew chief, unless there is an appointed commissioner present.
+The senior league representative on court will be the referee/crew chief, unless there is an appointed commissioner or court supervisor present.

 3-The protesting team(s) must submit a full detailed written report to the league in the first twenty four (24) hours after the incident and a £50 deposit (cash or cheque made payable to the London Amateur Basketball League).
 The team will forfeit this payment if its protest is not sustained.

 4- It is a disciplinary offence to approach the referees, and/or table officials after the game or make derogatory comments about them or any league official (court supervisors, league committee members, etc) on websites or online forums.

 5- The Disciplinary Officer.
 Their role is to receive the reports from the relevant parties (referee, table officials, commissioners, club secretaries and court supervisor) regarding a disciplinary incident only in the 48 hours following the incident.
 They will make the decision regarding that incident in regards to fines and suspensions in accordance with the league Disciplinary Handbook within a four days time frame.
 The league secretary will inform the club secretary of that decision.